Long, long ago, mamaspeak popped this request into the suggestion box:

 Make a purchasing list and plan

 Do NOT just start buying up stuff as it comes to hand.
 If you’re truly dedicated to building a collection, you need a list and a plan.
 Jot down everything you can imagine working for you, and keep the list in a safe place.
-Make sure that everything on your list will work with three to five outfits made from items in your current wardrobe.
+Make sure that everything on your list will work with three to five outfits created from items in your current wardrobe.

 Then consider your budget.
 One of the best ways to build quickly is to allow yourself one new purchase per month or pay period.
 Work through your list systematically and try not to stray.
 Over the course of several months, you’ll see your new collection growing steadily and responsibly.